vhermecz/aoc-norush/README.md

 When you open a private leaderboard, the backend provides the opening times for all members with the extension installed.

 NoRush score is calculated based on the time it took for you to solve the task from when you first opened its description.

+NOTE: Opetimes are cached for 5 minutes.
+Even if you force reload the page.
+So the backend can chill.
+You should also ;)

+NOTE: The official AoC API data (part completion times) is cached for 15 minutes (See the [API] link at the top of a private dashboard on why)

 ## Browser support